Published on October 10, 2016

 Incredibly, Sgt.
 DeBlasio became an ace that day in a single mission.
 Sadly, he was one of those bomber gunners whose exploits remain relatively unrecognized.
 After the war, it was determined that most bomber formations vastly over-claimed the numbers of Luftwaffe aircraft shot down, often double or triple counting kills as different bombers fired on the same attackers or claimed as shot down German planes that were merely damaged and chose to break off the attack and land.

 In the case of DeBlasio’s six fighters that he claimed to have shot down, none were officially recognized or verified.
 No other aircraft witnessed the valiant defense he put up.
 However, his descriptions leave little doubt as to what happened.
 In the attack on Münster, the 8th Air Force bomber crews claimed 105 Luftwaffe fighters shot down — German records reflected losses of just 25.
 Most likely, Sgt.
 DeBlasio accounted for six of those.
-In all likelihood, he made the difference and saved “Royal Flush” that day.
+In all likelihood, he made a difference and saved “Royal Flush” that day.

 Finally, the last of the German planes broke off the attack and headed back to their bases, running low on fuel.
 Much of the Luftwaffe had concentrated on attacking the other aircraft in the 13th CBW, miles ahead.
 As they flew over Holland, some of the promised escort of P-47 Thunderbolts finally arrived.
 A brief dogfight followed against the retiring German fighters, who had hoped to avoid a dogfight with the escorts.
 Low on ammunition and short on fuel, the German fighters were carrying the extra load of the heavy gun kits strapped under their wings.
 The P-47s claimed 19 German fighters downed in exchange for perhaps one loss.